A List of Essential Woodworking Tools for Beginners

 LET ME SHOW YOU:

-- Non-intimidating power tools to start your own woodworking starter kit
+- Non-intimidating power tools to start your own woodworking tool set

 - Easy tips and hacks on how to use them most efficiently

-- Tools that are affordable but also high-quality that you won’t outgrow as you become more advanced
+- General woodworking tools that are affordable but also high-quality that you won’t outgrow as you become more advanced

 - Encouragement on how to handle our fears in this week’s Renovate Your Faith Section at the bottom of this post.